SpatialViz-Bench: A Cognitively-Grounded Benchmark for Diagnosing Spatial Visualization in MLLMs: Introduction

 \section{Introduction}

-In IQ tests, common tasks include visualizing objects after rotation or folding, which assess \textit{spatial visualization} ability—the cognitive capacity to mentally manipulate spatial information and visual imagery.
+Large Language Models (LLMs) have demonstrated strong capabilities in complex reasoning, and the integration of Vision Transformers (ViTs) has given them ``eyes'', extending these abilities into the multimodal domain.
+While many tasks focus on \textit{visible} information, real-world challenges in fields like architectural design and medical-image–assisted surgery often demand the ability to mentally construct and manipulate \textit{unseen} structures, a capability in which existing MLLMs still struggle.
+To bridge this gap, \textit{spatial visualization} must be abstracted and assessed through targeted evaluations that isolate it from confounding factors, like a well-designed physics exam tests fundamental principles.
+However, current evaluations rely heavily on web-sourced problems, risking data leakage and inconsistent formulations, underscoring the need for a procedurally generated, standardized benchmark to ensure fair and reliable assessment.

-\textit{Spatial visualization}, as a distinct cognitive ability, was firstly identified by Thurstone on primary mental abilities in 1938, gaining widespread recognition and extensive investigation in psychology and cognitive science~\citep{thurstone1938}.
-Completing reasoning tasks that require \textit{spatial visualization} typically involves 2 other spatial abilities: \textit{spatial perception} and \textit{spatial memorization}. \textit{Spatial perception}~\citep{thurstone1950} aims to perceive external spatial information and relationships, while \textit{spatial memorization}~\citep{memory} requires temporarily storing spatial transformation information mentally without accessing physical objects.
-To understand how MLLMs complete \textit{spatial visualization} tasks, we subdivide this capability into 4 sub-abilities: \textit{mental rotation}, \textit{mental folding}, \textit{visual penetration}, and \textit{mental animation}, allowing for more precise task design.
+This cognitive faculty for mental manipulation is known as \textbf{\textit{spatial visualization}}, which was first identified by Thurstone in his work on primary mental abilities~\citep{thurstone1938}.
+Successfully performing spatial visualization tasks relies on two other fundamental spatial abilities: \textit{Spatial perception}~\citep{thurstone1950}, which aims to perceive external spatial information and relationships, and \textit{spatial memorization}~\citep{memory}, which requires temporarily storing transformation information mentally without accessing physical objects.

-Research in computer vision and embodied intelligence has consistently emphasized the study of spatial ability.
-Traditional benchmarks for \textit{spatial perception} typically limit their evaluations to tasks such as depth estimation and relative position judgment.
-With the recent advances in multimodal large language models (e.g., o1, Gemini-2.5, Claude-3.7, Qwen2.5VL, Doubao), researchers investigat techniques to bolster general-purpose models' capabilities in complex spatial understanding and reasoning.
-As for \textit{spatial perception}, SpatialRGPT-bench~\citep{spatialrgpt} proposes tasks of spatial relationships requiring world knowledge.
-Moreover, VSI-Bench~\citep{vsibench} addresses the gap in \textit{spatial memorization} assessment by drawing inspiration from humans’ ability to mentally reconstruct home layouts when selecting furniture.